mothur/mothur.github.io/_wiki/oligos_file.md

 ## Ignoring samples with [trim.seqs](trim.seqs) && [trim.flows](trim.flows)

-You can set the group to \"ignore\" to indicate to mothur to cull them from the trimmmed file.
+You can set the group to "ignore" to indicate to mothur to cull them from the trimmmed file.

     barcode    AATGGTAC    ignore